Stormwater amenity improvements

 Hunter Water is enhancing the amenity of sections of our open stormwater channels to enrich the natural environment, create revitalised spaces for the community to enjoy, and reconnect the community with their local waterways.

-We are carrying out works on the channel banks and landscaping along our stormwater channels at:
+We have carried out works on the channel banks and landscaping

 - Winding Creek in Wilkinson Park, Cardiff